Security-Onion-Solutions/securityonion-docs/mom.rst

 .. note::

-    Did you know that Security Onion Solutions offers ATA-compliant Security Onion servers that are specifically made for recurring incident response scenarios and transportable via commercial airlines?
+    Did you know that Security Onion Solutions offers ATA-compliant Security Onion servers that are specifically made for recurring incident response scenarios and are transportable via commercial airlines?
 Visit our website at https://securityonion.com/hardware for more information.

 Configuration
 -------------